OECD Expert workshop on Economic Modelling of Climate and Related Tipping Points

-The workshop will convene leading experts in the field of environmental-economic modelling and climate science to discuss the current state of scientific understanding surrounding abrupt changes to the climate and economic systems due to climate change and climate-related policies.
+The workshop convened leading experts in the field of environmental-economic modelling and climate science to discuss the current state of scientific understanding surrounding abrupt changes to the climate and economic systems due to climate change and climate-related policies.

-The workshop will be articulated in four sessions distributed over two days.
-The first session will set the scene by providing an overview of our understanding of tipping points.
-The following two sessions focus on state-of-the-art economic modelling of climate and related tipping points.
-Finally, a panel discussion will provide a reflection on the broader implications for research advancement.
-Each session will be chaired by an expert who will introduce the speakers and foster a discussion on modelling approaches.
+The workshop was articulated in four sessions distributed over two days.
+The first session set the scene by providing an overview of our understanding of tipping points.
+The following two sessions focused on state-of-the-art economic modelling of climate and related tipping points.
+Finally, a panel discussion provided a reflection on the broader implications for research advancement.
+Each session was chaired by an expert who introduced the speakers and fostered a discussion on modelling approaches.